 The Nevada Medal is the highest scientific honor in the state.
 It is bestowed annually at formal dinner presentations in Las Vegas and Reno.
-This year, Dr. Christopher McKay, a leading NASA Scientist, has been named the 2015 Nevada Medalist.
+This year, Dr. Missy Cummings, one of the United State's first female fighter pilots and a leading pioneer on human interactions with unmanned aerial systems (UAS), has been named the 2016 Nevada Medalist.

 “I am deeply honored to receive this award which is a reflection not just on my efforts but on all my students and fellow researchers who struggled in the trenches for years to move unmanned aerial vehicles, aka UAVs or drones into the mainstream.” -- Dr. Missy Cummings

 The 29th Annual DRI Nevada Medal Event